ADV TRIBE Explorer Series

 After your booking is confirmed, you will receive a confirmation with full pre-ride details: packing checklist, motorcycle readiness checklist, meeting point address with parking guidance, rider screening confirmation, and contact details for your ride lead.
 All communications go through info@advtribe.in.

-Day 1: Veg lunch, high tea and snacks, dinner.
+Day 1: Lunch, evening tea and snacks, dinner.
 Breakfast on Day 1 at FoodHub Restaurant is not included.
 Riders pay directly at FoodHub Restaurant.
-Day 2: Breakfast, high tea and snacks, dinner.
+Day 2: Breakfast, evening tea and snacks, dinner.
 Lunch at Hotel Nomad Resto And Bar, Padali on Day 2 is not included.
 Day 3: Breakfast only.
 Lunch on Day 3 is not included.
-Food, packed bottled water, extra beverages, snacks, and personal food purchases during the ride are not included across all three days.
+Snacks, beverages, bottled water, and personal food orders purchased outside the listed included meals are not included across all three days.

 Important Notes